 If you’re self-employed and aren’t able to get health insurance from a spouse, you’ll have to deal with managing your own healthcare instead of relying on an employer to do it for you.
 While applying for your own plan, managing your payments, and dealing with the tax implications of your plan can seem like a lot of overhead, it’s entirely possible to do so on your own without the help of an employer.
 We’ll walk you through when and how to apply, how to save money on your plan, and how to use your health insurance to save money on taxes.

-Note: California residents—you have a longer OEP!
-You’re able to apply for insurance from November 1st to January 31st of the following year.
+Note: For state-run marketplaces, there may be different enrollment dates.
+For example, California residents have a longer OEP and are able to apply for insurance from November 1st to January 31st of the following year.
 If you apply by December 15th, your plan will start on January 1st.
 If you apply between December 15th and January 31st, your plan will start on February 1st.

 You can enroll in your own health insurance plan directly with a health insurance carrier, with a health insurance broker, or via a government health insurance exchange website like Healthcare.gov.

 When you apply you’ll be asked to provide personal details like your name, birth date, address, Social Security number or immigration document number, and your estimated income for the upcoming year.
 Your income estimate will help you determine if you’re eligible for government assistance with paying for your plan.